framsses/framsses/README.md

 - 📐 I have a BMath Degree and a MSc specialization in Mathematics Education
 - 🌵 I’m from Mexico
-- 👀 I’m interested in Data Analytics and Responsive Web Design
+- 👀 I’m interested in Data Analytics and Responsive Web Design- 🌱 I’m currently working with PYTHON, DJANGO, MySQL, PostgreSQL, T-SQL, HTML, CSS and JS
-- 🌱 I’m currently working with PYTHON, MySQL, PostgreSQL, HTML, CSS and JS
+- 🌱 I’m currently working with PYTHON, MySQL, PostgreSQL, HTML, CSS, JS and REACT

 <br />